 *An evaluation is not necessary to start with our speech/language and professional learning services.
 Read more about how to get started.

-Bilingual evaluations We perform bilingual speech language therapy currently in Spanish, Russian, Polish, Farsi, Korean, and Italian.
-Rates are $700 and up for a comprehensive bilingual speech and language assessment.
+Bilingual evaluations We perform bilingual speech language therapy currently in Spanish, Russian, Polish, Korean, Italian, and Swahili.

 Social Skills Group Rates: $85-$100 per session (10 session minimum); we do not accept insurance, but we do provide you with a receipt for the out-of-network speech language therapy (not an evaluation).
 The CPT code 92508 is for group speech language therapy, e.g. social skills, only when the group contains 4 or less children/students.
 If your insurance company requests an ICD-10 code (as of 10/1/15 ICD-9 codes can no longer be used, please refer to this link for ICD-9 to ICD-10 conversion), it has to be furnished from a full evaluation, e.g. psychologist, speech language therapist, etc., and we will need a copy of this evaluation prior to starting.
 Here’s more information- Brooklyn Letters Social Skills Groups.